BeehiveSystems/Docker-Guacamole/README.md

 	```# mysql -u root -p guacamole_db < /tmp/upgrade-pre-*.*.*.sql```

-4. Edit docker-compose to reflect the new version
+4. Edit the `docker-compose.yml` file to reflect the new version

 5. Stop the containers and start the new ones